OpenEvalProject/evals/manuscripts/elife-44674/v3/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/44674/elife-44674-fig9-v3.jpg)

-**Figure 9.:** C. elegans.Under basal conditions, NHR-14 represses smf-3, specific DAF-16/FoxO-Class II genes and innate immune response genes to promote growth and development.
+**Figure 9.:** Under basal conditions, NHR-14 represses smf-3, specific DAF-16/FoxO-Class II genes and innate immune response genes to promote growth and development.
 Upon exposure to P. aeruginosa, NHR-14 function/activity is reduced, leading to PQM-1 nuclear localization and transcriptional activation of smf-3 and DAF-16/FoxO-Class II through the GATA-like DAE.
 SMF-3 mediates Fe(II) uptake after the reduction of Fe(III) by an unknown membrane associated ferrireductase (yellow oval).
 Increased cellular iron activates ftn-1 transcription through a HIF-1-dependent mechanism (Ackerman and Gems, 2012; Romney et al., 2011), leading to the sequestration of iron within FTN-1.
 We suggest that increased iron uptake by SMF-3 and sequestration by FTN-1 may provide a strategy to limit P. aeruginosa acquisition of intestinal luminal iron and serves as a component of the host innate immune response.
 How NHR-14 senses pathogen stress and the identity of NHR-14 downstream effectors remain to be determined.

 ## Discussion